Looting: Modern conflicts

 Looting can also be common in cases where civil unrest is contained largely within the borders of a country or during peacetime.
 Riots in the wake of the 2020 George Floyd protests in numerous American cities led to increased amounts of looting, as looters took advantage of the delicate political situation and civil unrest surrounding the riots themselves.
 Up to 175 Target stores closed Nationwide during the disturbances.

 During the ongoing Kashmir conflict, looting of Kashmiris trapped between the Indian and Pakistani militarized zones is common and widespread.

 In 2022, international observers accused Russia of engaging in large scale looting during the Russo-Ukrainian War, reporting the widespread looting of everything from food to industrial equipment.
 Despite the publication of numerous photos and videos by Ukrainian journalists and civilians, numerous Russian commanders have denied these claims.
 International observers have theorized that this looting is either the result of direct orders, despite to Russia's claims to the contrary, or due to Russian soldiers not being issued with adequate food and other resources by their commanders.
 On 18 November 2022, the University of Miami estimated that Russian forces in Ukraine had destroyed, pillaged, and looted at least 40 museums in Ukraine.

+Israeli soldiers testified to Haaretz in 2026 that IDF reservists were looting civilian property on a large scale in southern Lebanon during the Hezbollah-Israel conflict, openly bringing items back into Israel including motorcycles and sofas.
+Although officially prohibited, border checkpoints of the military police were often removed.
+Similar testimony was reported in 2025 by Breaking the Silence regarding the same phenomenon in Gaza during the Israel-Gaza war which similarly was effectively ignored by the military police.
+Another Haaretz article pointed out that looting was common throughout Israels conflicts since the state`s founding.